← All Articles

 Pareto Principle

-Roughly 80% of the effects come from 20% of the causes.
+Roughly 80% of effects come from 20% of causes.

 Postel’s Law